net-lisias-kspu/AtmosphereAutopilot/README.md

 Plugin for Kerbal Space Program.

 Original author: Boris-Barboris.
-Unofficial Fork by Lisias.
+Unleashed Fork by Lisias.

 ## In a Hurry